lukso-network/docs/docs/tools/services/relayer-developer.md

 ## Integration Guide

-1. Obtain API credentials by filling out the access request form.
+1. Obtain API credentials by filling out the [access request form](https://forms.gle/rhWA25m3jjuPNPva9).
-2. Use the provided API key in the `X-API-KEY` header for all requests.
+2. Use the provided API key in the `Authorization` header for all requests.
 3. Implement error handling for various HTTP status codes (400, 401, 403, 404, 429, 500).

 ## API Documentation